-It was voted Top UK region in our Reader Travel Awards – but what makes the Lake District so special?
-Here are 10 things to tick off your list next time you visit...
+It's a perennial favourite – but what makes the Lake District so special?
+Here are 15 things to tick off your list next time you visit...

 The Low Gillerthwaite Field Centre in the Ennerdale Valley is an accredited ‘Dark Sky Discovery Site’, and probably the best place in England to view the night sky.
 Its isolated, mountainous setting means that it’s largely free of light pollution; in fact, the northern lights have been spotted there.